dropbox/scooter/Readme.md

 This is purposefully ambitious and aspirational.

 ## Separation of Concerns
 The overarching philosophy with Dropbox SCSS is a separation of concerns.
-Components should be live as independently as possible.
+Components should live as independently as possible.
 Overrides and conflicting rules should be avoided and negated by abstractions.
 For example:

 ```scss
 // Bad code